Shatili: History and current status

 Shatili was once part of the Kingdom of Kakheti.

-The population of Shatili, along with that of most of the Khevsureti, was resettled under the pressure from the Soviet authorities to the plains in the early 1950s.
+The population of Shatili and most of the Khevsureti region, were resettled to the plains in the early 1950s, under pressure from the Soviet authorities.
 In the 1960s, the exotic landscape of the empty village was used as a setting for a series of Georgian films about the past life of the highlanders.

-Shatili is still inhabited by a dozen or so families, but is inaccessible by road during wintertime.
+Shatili is still inhabited by a dozen or so families, but is inaccessible by road during the wintertime.
 The village is a favourite destination for tourists and mountain trekkers.

 Statements of authenticity and/or integrity

-The authenticity of Shatili is completely preserved in architectural forms, materials, location and other necessary attributes.
-The physical condition of buildings can be characterised as good.
+The authenticity of Shatili is completely preserved in its architectural forms, materials, location and other necessary attributes.
+The physical condition of the buildings can be characterised as good.

 Comparison with other similar properties

-At national level, Shatili might be compared with Upper Svaneti World Heritage site.
-Both properties, due to their isolation, make it unique in the region.
-The only direct comparisons at wider extent that might be made would be with isolated communities in the Himalayan massif, but these stem from a completely different cultural tradition.
+At a national level, Shatili might be compared with the Upper Svaneti World Heritage site.
+Both properties are unique in the region, due to their isolation.
+The only direct comparisons at a wider extent that might be made would be with isolated communities in the Himalayan massif, but these stem from a completely different cultural tradition.